 Proof of Ownership

-Elastos DID provides independent proof of ownership to every user and enables every individual to generate their own DID.
-In essence, the DID is at the heart of Web3’s operational mechanism that enables individuals to “own their own data.”
+DIDs provide independent proof of ownership to every user and enables every individual to generate their own DID.
+In essence, the DID is at the heart of the operational mechanism that enables individuals to “own their own data.”

 Tamper-Proof, Interoperable Identification for Everyone.

 Today’s internet is dominated by large companies that make you log in with their in-house logins to access your data.
-An open source Universal ID (UID) system like Elastos DID allows you to trust code – not corporations controlling your data.
+An open source Universal ID (UID) system like w3c DIDs allows you to trust code – not corporations controlling your data.

-Identity verification with Elastos Decentralized Identifiers (Elastos DIDs) is an open approach to verifying information about a user while providing the security and privacy-related benefits of blockchain technology.
+Identity verification with Decentralized Identifiers (DIDs) is an open approach to verifying information about a user while providing the security and privacy-related benefits of distributed ledger technology.
 After verification, these credentials can be used to prove data cross-platform on an open decentralized internet.

 What are Verifiable Credentials?